-Studies have shown that GSE inhibits the growth of common foodborne bacterial infections, including Campylobacter, E. coli and Shiga toxins — all of which are often responsible for severe food poisoning and abdominal upsets (33, 34).
+Studies have shown that GSE inhibits the growth of common foodborne bacteria, including Campylobacter and E. coli, both of which are often responsible for severe food poisoning and abdominal upset (33, 34).

-In the lab, GSE has been found to inhibit 43 strains of antibiotic-resistant Staphylococcus aureus bacteria (
+In lab studies, GSE has been found to inhibit 43 strains of antibiotic-resistant Staphylococcus aureus bacteria (

 Candida is a common yeast-like fungus that can sometimes result in candida overgrowth, or thrush.
 GSE is widely used in traditional medicine as a remedy for candida.

-Mice infected with vaginal candidiasis were given an intravaginal GSE solution every two days for eight days.
-The infection was effectively inhibited after five days and gone after eight (
+In one study, mice with vaginal candidiasis were given an intravaginal GSE solution every 2 days for 8 days.
+The infection was inhibited after 5 days and gone after 8 (

-Unfortunately, human studies on the effect of GSE on infectious growth are still lacking.
+Unfortunately, human studies on GSE’s ability to help treat infections are still lacking.

-Summary GSE may inhibit a variety of microbes and offer protection against antibiotic-resistant bacterial strains, foodborne bacterial illnesses and fungal infections, such as candida.
+Summary GSE may inhibit a variety of microbes and offer protection against antibiotic-resistant bacterial strains, foodborne bacterial illnesses, and fungal infections like candida.

 The causes of cancer are complex, though DNA damage is a central characteristic.

 A review of 41 animal studies found that either GSE or proanthocyanidins reduced cancer-induced toxicity and damage in all but one of the studies (